Critical analysis on the reproducibility of visual quality assessment using deep features: Introduction

 The rest of this paper is organized as follows.
-First, we summarize the broad approach that all three papers in question have in common, outlining the major differences and representing their performance results.
-Next, we describe the first type of data leakage occurring in the fine-tuning step of \svr{} and \lstm{}.
-We then explain a second type of data leakage that reproduces the performance numbers in \svr{} and \lstm{}.
-The similar but subtly different type of data leakage occurring in \multi{} is also covered.
-Finally, we discuss the findings and finish with a performance analysis of fine-tuning Inception-style networks that are an alternative to the approaches suggested in all three publications.
+First, we summarize the broad approach that all papers in question have in common, outlining the major differences and representing their performance results.
+Next, we describe the different kinds of data leakages we discovered in a nearly chronological order, as later publications alleviated some problems of earlier works and introducing new types of data leakage.
+We begin with the discussion of data leakage Case I, occurring in the fine-tuning step of \deepbiq{}.
+Then, we report Case II appearing in the fine-tuning step of \svr{} and \lstm{}.
+Further, both \svr{} and \lstm{} are affected by data leakage Case III.
+The similar but subtly different type of data leakage Case IV occurring in \multi{} is covered last.
+Finally, we discuss the approaches more generally and with respect to our findings, before finishing the article with a performance analysis of fine-tuning Inception-style networks that are an alternative to the approaches suggested in \deepbiq{}, \multi{}, \svr{}, and \lstm{}.